Local page

 Why growing teams often feel operational strain

-As teams grow from five people to ten or fifteen, the way work gets coordinated often has not caught up yet.
+As a team grows from five people to ten, fifteen, or more, the way work gets coordinated often needs to become more visible, teachable, and shared.

 Common friction points

-• Founder dependency Work gets stuck waiting for the founder.
+• Owner dependency Work gets stuck waiting for the owner.

 • Informal onboarding New hires learn through shadowing instead of a clear system.